 When passengers leave a rating, we also ask for feedback and flags.
 Take any feedback as constructive criticism, like a guide to help you decide what to focus on improving.
 We'll email you a feedback summary weekly with passenger feedback and flags.

+If you choose to rate manually, a rating card will appear for every passenger from the ride.
+Tap ‘Submit’ for each passenger to save any changes you make.
 Ratings below 4 or 5 means the passenger wasn't up to par, so we want to know why.
 Use the comment box to leave passenger feedback.
 Passengers don't see this feedback, only us.
+Rating 3 or lower means you won’t be matched with this passenger again.

 Change a passenger rating or add feedback